ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

         - The offset values should be under manager mode
     - This is performed regularly

-## Existing MUON zero-field controller ##
-All five muon instruments: ARGUS, CHRONUS, EMU, HIFI and MuSR use a zero-field controller, implemented as a collection of LabVIEW VIs.

-There appear to be 3 variants of the MUON zero-field controller:
-   1. EMU and MuSR both use one variant of the MUON zero-field controller.
-This variant can be found in the folder `C:\LabVIEW Modules\Muon Magnets\Zero Field Controller`.
-   1. ARGUS and CHRONUS both use a second variant of the MUON zero-field controller.
-This variant can be found in the folder `C:\LabVIEW Modules\Instruments\ARGUS\Zero Field Controller`.
-This variant is similar to the one used by EMU and MuSR.
-   1. HIFI has its own unique MUON zero-field controller.
-This variant is included in the Group 3 Hall probe VI at `C:\LabVIEW Modules\Instruments\HIFI\Group3 Hall probe`.
-The behaviour of this VI needs to be validated.
-Note that this includes extra coefficients to allow for the shape of the gradients between the two sets of hall probes.

 ## Zero-Field Controller Feedback Loop ##
 The zero-field controller feedback loop uses the following inputs:
    * **M** – measured magnetic field (it has three components: longitudinal (L), transverse (T) & vertical (V))